-22 - Vol. 18, No. 1, 'Crtkn2005
+66 101 - Vol. 18, No. 1, February 2005

-agreement with test results [5].
-The tests were conducted on large-scale steel plate girders with dimensions similar to those used in civil engineering applications.
-Results of shear tests performed on composite plate girders were also found to be in good agreement with this formula [8,9].
+The above formula was found to be in good agreement with the test results5.
+The tests were conducted on large scale steel plate girders with dimensions similar to those used in civil engineering applications.
+Results of shear tests performed on composite plate girders were also found to be in good agreement with this formula.^{8,9}

-2.1.1 Flexural Rigidity of Stiffener The AASHTO specification requires that moment of inertia of stiffener be equal to or greater than the following equation.
+2.2.1 Flexural Rigidity of Stiffener

+The AASHTO specification requires that the moment of inertia of stiffener be equal to or greater than the following equation.